mqcomplab/GemCC_Data/README.md

+## GemCC Data

-This folder contains the energy values obtained by using newly introduced GemCC flexible wavefunction-based methods using **STO-6G basis set** for following molecular systems.
+This folder contains the results obtained by using newly introduced GemCC flexible wavefunction-based methods using **STO-6G basis set** for following molecular systems.

 **1. (H<sub>2</sub>)<sub>2</sub>**